ipedrazas/k8s.uk/kubernetes/kong.md

 Using Kong with Kubernetes
 ==========================

-If you don't know about [Kong](https://getkong.org) yet you should take a look.
+If you don't know about [Kong](https://getkong.org) yet, you should take a look.
 It's an Open Source API Gateway, they define themselves as: "The open-source management layer for APIs, delivering high performance and reliability." and they are quite right.

 I was playing with Kong lately at work ([jobandtalent.com](http://jobandtalent.com), we are hiring!) and I think that it could be pretty awesome as a entry layer to your microservices platform running in Kubernetes.